jwblackburn/JWBlackburn/README.md

-# 1st-Website
+# James Blackburn
-It is my website, my first website.
+It is my personal website that is still a project.
+I have created a repository here so that I could feature this project in my courses.
+Thanks for visiting dear fellow.